Particles

 If it is unavoidable for the function of a simulation at some points to have to calculate with a property switched off here, these default values are used as a substitute:

-Note that there are also properties that are interdependent, such as speed and distance traveled.
-In this case, deactivating the speed automatically deactivates the calculation of the distance traveled.
+Note that there are also properties that are interdependent, such as Velocity and Distance Traversed.
+In this case, deactivating the Velocity automatically deactivates the calculation of the Distance Traversed.

 The options can also be switched on and off while a simulation is running.
 When switching off, the corresponding memory area is released; when switching on, the memory area is reserved again and filled with the corresponding default values of the property.